 There are several lines of argument against this interpretation of the women pastors issue in 1 Timothy 2:11-12:

 (1) Women were uneducated at that time, and therefore not qualified to be teachers.
 The passage nowhere mentions education.
 Education is not mentioned as a qualification for church leadership in 1 Timothy 3:1-13 or Titus 1:6-9.
-If education was a requirement, few, if any, of Jesus' disciples would have been qualified.
+If education were a requirement, few, if any, of Jesus' disciples would have been qualified.

 (2) Paul was only dealing with Artemis worship at Timothy's church in Ephesus.
 The context, and all of 1 Timothy for that matter, nowhere mention Artemis or the prominence of women in the worship of Artemis.
 If there was a problem with women usurping authority over men in the church in Ephesus, Paul would have addressed it directly.